 If you have any questions about the course itself or registering for the course, please email email@example.com.
 If you have any questions about accessing and using Google Classroom, please refer to our FAQ page.

 Upon completion of the course, participants will receive a Certificate of Completion.

 Optional Graduate-Level Professional Development Credit: If you would you like to register for 2 Semester Units of Credit through the University of the Pacific (UOP) for a total of $160 ($80/credit), please indicate this by selecting “Yes” in the final question on the registration form.

-This course is brought to you by Rooted, whose work and collaborations are rooted in food, land, and community, Life Lab, a national leader in the garden-based learning movement, and the Wisconsin School Garden Network.
+This course is brought to you by Rooted, whose work and collaborations are grounded in food, land, and learning, Life Lab, a national leader in the garden-based learning movement, and the Wisconsin School Garden Network.